What Are Common Glaucoma Symptoms?

 People with "normal tension glaucoma" have eye pressure that is within normal ranges, but show signs of glaucoma, such as blind spots in their field of vision and optic nerve damage.

 Some people have no signs of damage but have higher than normal eye pressure (called ocular hypertension).
 These patients are considered "glaucoma suspects" and have a higher risk of eventually developing glaucoma.
 Some people are considered glaucoma suspects even if their eye pressure is normal.
-For instance, their ophthalmologist may notice something different about their optic nerve.
-Anyone who is considered a glaucoma suspect should be carefully monitored by your ophthalmologist if you are a glaucoma suspect.
+For example, their ophthalmologist may notice something different about their optic nerve.
+Most glaucoma suspects have no symptoms.
+That is why you need to be carefully monitored by your ophthalmologist if you are a glaucoma suspect.
 An ophthalmologist can check for any changes over time and begin treatment if needed.